-In this section we prove the existence of the Green function used in this article and some of its properties.
-The construction performed here is similar to the ones in p.106 of \cite{aubin} and p.201 of \cite{druet-hebey-robert}. \begin{lemma} Let $(M,g)$ be a compact Riemannian manifold of dimension $n\geq 2$.
-Let $\a\in \R$ and $u:M\backslash\{x\}\to \R$ be a function satisfying
+In this section, we prove the existence of the Green function used in this paper and some of its properties.
+The construction performed here is similar to the ones in \cite[p.106]{aubin} and \cite[p.201]{druet-hebey-robert}. \begin{lemma} Let $(M,g)$ be a compact Riemannian manifold of dimension $n\geq 2$ and fix $x\in M$ and $\a\in \R$.
+Let $u:M\backslash\{x\}\to \R$ be a function satisfying